pyscript/pyscript/newdocs/docs/getting-started.md

 friendly interface.
 For this reason, it aims to have a small and intuitive interface that triest to enable users while staying out of the way.
 In fact, there are 3 main parts of a PyScript application:

 1. The application skeleton and interface.
-Usually this is managed in a `html` file.
+Usually this is managed in a `html` file and is also where we specify that `PyScript`` needs to be loaded into the application.
 2. The application configuration (for instance, dependencies, assets to be downloaded, etc...).
 PyScript supports configuration files written in TOML or JSON formats
 3. The application code/logic.
 These are typically Python files that host the application code.
 PyScript allows users to run these